martendo/cookie-shooter-gb/README.md

 ## How to Play
 You're a spaceship flying through space with cookies coming at you!

+Use the left and right buttons on the D-Pad to move.
 Press the A button to shoot a laser and get points for blasting a cookie.
-Try not to get hit by the cookies, though; you can only take 3 hits!
+Try not to get hit by the cookies, though; once you run out of lives, it's game over!

-The smaller the cookie, the more points you get for hitting it &mdash; from 25 to 125 points.
+The smaller the cookie, the more points you get for hitting it &mdash; 25, 50, 75, 100, or 125 points.

 As your score climbs, the game gets harder: more and more cookies will be on screen at once!